-- 1. Successfully complete/pass classroom, laboratory, simulation, and clinical objectives and requirements as assigned. - 2.
-Achieve an Overall Course Grade of 80.0% without rounding or the addition of any points.

-• Scoring less than a "B" or 80.0% will result in failure of the course.
+- 1. Successfully complete/pass classroom, laboratory, simulation, and clinical objectives and requirements. - 2.
+Achieve an Overall Course Grade of 80.0% without rounding or the addition of any points. - Scoring less than a "B" or 80.0% will result in failure of the course.

-Grade Reports: Unit test grades and averages are recorded online.
-Final course grades are available online to students at the end of each semester.
-(See the RCC Catalog & Student Handbook)
+Grade Reports: Unit test grades and course averages are available online.
+(RCC Catalog & Student Handbook)